-The District prohibits any form of retaliation, including peer retaliation, in its education program or activity.
-Any person should report claims of retaliation using this Board policy 2:265, Title IX Grievance Procedure.
+The association prohibits any form of retaliation against anyone who, in good faith, has made a report or complaint, assisted, or participated or refused to participate in any manner in a proceeding under this policy.
+Any person should report claims of retaliation using Board policy 2:260, Uniform Grievance Procedure.

-A student, employee, or other person authorized by the District to provide aid, benefit, or service under the District's education program or activity who retaliates against others for reporting or complaining of violations of this policy or for participating in any manner under this policy will be subject to disciplinary action, up to and including discharge, with regard to employees, or suspension and expulsion, with regard to students.
+Any person who retaliates against others for reporting or complaining of violations of this policy or for participating in any manner under this policy will be subject to disciplinary action, up to and including discharge, with regard to employees, or suspension and expulsion, with regard to students.